New downtown Las Vegas comedy club to feature Pauly Shore’s face

 “You walk in and you feel like you could be in a club in Peoria or Rockford, Illinois,” Shore said.
 “You look at it and it’s like, ‘Holy hell, this is a comedy club.’
 The ceilings are low, it has about 180 seats, and it’s a great building and great for comedy.”

 Shore is not a formal partner in the project, however, keeping his involvement as performer and club proponent.
-He and Stubbs began talking of a Wiseguys outpost in Vegas soon after Shore moved to town about a year ago.
+He and Stubbs began talking of a Wiseguys outpost in Vegas soon after Shore moved to town.

 The format is to be determined, but expect multiple experienced comics along with an emcee.
 As for Shore, he’s keeping his performance options open, even as he is a supporter of Wiseguys (and has his face painted on its very building).

-Shore also is reviving his one-man show, a storytelling project where he returns to his childhood and spins tales about the famous people he’s met along the way.
-Shore likens his autobiographical production to “Mike Tyson: The Undisputed Truth,” which has sold out Brad Garrett’s Comedy Club at MGM Grand.
+Shore also is reviving his one-man show, a storytelling project in which he returns to his childhood and spins tales about the famous people he has met along the way.
+Shore likens his autobiographical production to “Mike Tyson: The Undisputed Truth,” which has sold out Brad Garrett’s Comedy Club at the MGM Grand.

 Whether that show plays Wiseguys, too, is left to the future.